This post was originally published in 2015 and has been updated in 2018 with even more ideas of fun things to do in Port Macquarie.

 The locals told us that one of the best ways to explore many of Port Macquarie’s beaches is to embark on the famous 9km (one way) Coastal Walk.
 The walk stretches from the Town Green foreshore to Lighthouse Beach, passing through eight beautiful beaches, including Miners Beach, Shelly’s Beach, Nobby’s Beach, Flynn’s Beach, Rocky Beach, Oxley Beach, and Town Beach.

-Fascinating Art at the Breakwall
+Admire the Fascinating Art at the Breakwall

-What began as an art competition back in 1995, has since grown into a incredible rock gallery commemorating life, love, and adventures on the road!
-Every rock was unique, hand painted by locals and visitors alike.
-Some paintings were elaborate meaningful tributes to family, friends, or loved ones, others were simple scribbles on the rocks, marks of casual passers by.
+What began as an art competition back in 1995, has since grown into an incredible rock gallery commemorating life, love, and adventures on the road!
+Every rock is unique, hand painted by locals and visitors alike.
+Some paintings were elaborate meaningful tributes to family, friends, or loved ones, others were simple scribbles on the rocks, marks of casual passers-by.

-Our stay in Port Macquarie was picture perfect: sharing a bottle of wine with fellow nomads on the beach at moonlight, waking up to the sounds of the ocean and the sun rising over the beach, spending days exploring beaches and secluded walks, taking in the worlds most beautiful attractions for absolutely free.
+Our stay in Port Macquarie was picture perfect: sharing a bottle of wine with fellow travelers on the beach at moonlight, waking up to the sounds of the ocean and the sun rising over the beach, spending days exploring beaches and secluded walks, taking in the world’s most beautiful attractions for absolutely free.

 Gone are the days of retirees in Port Macquarie.
-Today, this town is a place for nomads, backpackers, and voyagers.
-It’s a place for the young (and young at heart) and free, for those traveling solo, exploring with a loved one, or those traversing with families.
+Today, this town is a place worth visiting!
+It’s a place for the young (and young at heart) and free.
+There are so many sights and things to do in Port Macquarie that make it the perfect stop for those traveling solo, exploring with a loved one, or those traversing with families.